jrnold/qss-tidy/docs/prediction.md

 Often loops can be rewritten to use a map function.
 Read the [R for Data Science](http://r4ds.had.co.nz/) chapter [Iteration](http://r4ds.had.co.nz/data-visualisation.html) before proceeding.

-For a functional, we first write a function that will be applied to each element of the vector.
+To do so, we first write a function that will be applied to each element of the vector.
 When converting from a `for` loop to a function, this is usually simply the body of the `for` loop, though you may need to add arguments for any variables defined outside the body of the for loop.
 In this case,